 The inspiration for Birchwood lodge & farmette came from our stay at a simple Italian agritoursimo.
 We rented a guest room from a local family that raised animals, vegetables, and, of course, grapes and olives, all on under an acre plot.
 The place was clean and simple.
 The family innkeepers provided us with unparalleled local knowledge that truly made it a trip of a lifetime.

-Our approach also comes Maine certified Environmental Leader in lodging; MOFGA; Citizens for a Green Camden; Maine Birding Trail.
+Our memberships and sponsorships include: Maine certified Environmental Leader in lodging; MOFGA; Citizens for a Green Camden; Maine Birding Trail.

 Check out our specials.
 Additional discounts may apply for workshop attendees, biodynamic or organic small farmers and students.